onnx/onnx/docs/Operators.md

 ### <a name="Log"></a><a name="log">**Log**</a>

   Calculates the natural log of the given input tensor, element-wise.
-This operation can be done in an in-place fashion too, by providing the same input and output blobs.

 #### Inputs